-This paper evaluates the causal effect of issuing equities on the probability that a firm engages in R&D activity.
-Equity is a better source of external finance than debt for innovation.
-It does not require collateral, does not exacerbate moral hazard problems connected with the substitution of high-risk for low-risk projects, quite common when using debt, and, unlike debt, does not increase the probability of bankruptcy; equity also allows investors to reap the entire benefit of the returns of successful innovative projects.
-The paper focuses on high-tech firms for which asymmetric information and moral hazard problems are more pervasive.
-Implementing an instrumental variable estimation, we find that issuing equity increases the probability that the firm has R&D expenditures by 30-40 per cent.
-We detect considerable heterogeneity in this effect: the impact of issuing equity is significant only for small, young, and more highly leveraged high-tech firms.
-We also find some evidence that issuing equity increases R&D expenditure in relation to sales.
+This paper evaluates the causal effect of issuing equities on the probability that a firm will engage in R&D activity.
+Equity is a preferable source of external finance for innovation than debt.
+It does not require collateral, does not exacerbate moral hazard problems connected with the substitution of high-risk for low-risk projects, quite common when using debt, and, unlike debt, does not increase the probability of bankruptcy; equity also allows investors to reap the entire benefit of returns on successful innovative projects.
+The paper focuses on high-tech firms for which asymmetric information problems are more pervasive.
+Implementing an instrumental variable estimation, we find that issuing equity increases the probability of the firm making R&D expenditure by 30-40 per cent.
+We detect considerable heterogeneity across firms: the impact of issuing equity is significant only for small, young, and more highly leveraged firms.
+We also find interesting evidence that issuing equity increases R&D expenditure in relation to sales.

-JEL classification: G21, G32, O31, 032
+JEL Classification: G21, G32, O31, 032.
 Keywords: R&D, innovation, equity issues, high-tech firms.